h0tPlug1n/Java-Notes/README.md

 ```

 # Java `Abstraction using Abstract class & methods`
->**Abstraction is the process of hiding sensitive details and onlyh showing required data to the users**
+- **Abstraction is the process of hiding sensitive details and only showing required data to the users**
-> **Abstract Method** : Methods that are declared only in a class and has to define it in its child class.
+-  **Abstract Method** : Methods that are declared only in a class and has to define it in its child class.
-> **Abstract class** : A class where exists abstract methods and that class restricts making its objects.
+-  **Abstract class** : A class where exists abstract methods and that class restricts making its objects.
 ```java
 abstract class Parent{
 	int x,y;